Izmir Bomb Recipe

 Smart recipes from Turkish and Greek cuisines, carefully prepared and filtered according to the ingredients you have, are at your fingertips!

-It is both a fun activity and a flavor that makes the house smell good during the days spent at home.
-Bread, which looks like a simple food with few ingredients; It succeeds in being the best accompaniment to both our…
+It is both a fun activity and a flavor that makes the house smell fresh during the days spent at home.
+Bread seems like a simple food with few ingredients; It manages to be both one of our basic foods and the best…

 135 Min